thehonorguard/mkdocs/docs/handbook.md

 The easiest way to transmit this information is to tell your medic ground, who can relay the priority to command.<br>
 Do NOT be afraid of "*breaking*" comms when an emergency is going on.
-Please do keep in mind to announce "**BREAK, BREAK, EMERGENCY**" before broadcasting the emergency on any radio channel.
+Please do keep in mind to announce "<font color="orange">**BREAK, BREAK, EMERGENCY**</font>" before broadcasting the emergency on any radio channel.

 ### Contact report

+A contact report is given the moment you get into contact, it is done without delay on command net or emergency net, if you are temporarily in charge.

+> <font color="yellow">*It takes priority over any other message and does not wait for the command net current comms to stop.*</font>

+This then informs command that your squad has just entered into a firefight and may need assistance shortly, so he can start preparing a support plan for you.<br>
+It also aids in situational awareness, if you were to go down a moment later, and had not issued a contact report, he would not know you were having problems.

+Once you have settled into the firefight, then you can give a more detailed report on your current situation.

 ### Enemy sighted report